kean/Nuke/Tests/DefectRepros/DETAILS.md

 One detail the agent missed: the TaskLoadImage start path looks up the processed key on disk unconditionally.
 So the URL-plus-"1" case collides even with the default `.storeOriginalData` policy: data for URL "…/example.jpeg1" would be served to "…/example.jpeg" with processor "1".
 That makes the ambiguity a bit wider than claimed, but it still needs identifiers crafted to overlap.
 The repro uses @testable helpers (MockDataCache, Test.url), but the same path is reachable through the public API.

 Verdict: a latent weakness, not a defect a user following the docs would hit.
 Low impact.

+- Also reported by **processing-graphics-encoding** (rejected; this was D101, merged here): Composition identifiers are joined with no separator, so different processor lists share a disk cache key.
+Its end-to-end check, with .storeEncodedImages and no memory cache, served a request that doesn't resize the 13x10 image another processor list had stored, instead of 640x480 (3/3 on macOS; log: /private/tmp/claude-501/-Users-kean-Developer-Nuke/57bfcb06-d830-4948-a24c-27cb27eb2ad7/scratchpad/logs/repro-processing-graphics-encoding-12.log).
+It was rejected for the reasons above.
+Its review also found the report's claim that the README uses short `Anonymous` ids to be wrong.
+Its repro duplicated the one above and was dropped.

 ### D100.
 A NaN request scale breaks key equality: memory cache never hits and the pipeline leaks